SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Method

 where $\beta=1$ for exact reconstruction and $\mathbf{s}[i]\in\{0,1\}^{d_{\text{in}}}$ denotes the binary spike vector at micro-step $i$.

 Specifically, the $\mathbf{x}[1] = |\boldsymbol{x}_t|$ at first micro-timestep while $\mathbf{x}[i] = 0$ for other $i$, where the $|\cdot|$ denotes the absolute value taken.
-Consequently, the summation of the spiking sequence equals the integer activation $\mathbf{s}_{t}$ produced by TI-LIF during training.
+Consequently, the summation of the spiking sequence equals the integer activation $\mathbf{s}_{t}$ produced by SI-LIF during training.
 The layer output is then recovered exactly by a sparse weighted summation over the spike train:

-where $\text{sgn}(\boldsymbol{x}_t)$ is the single-bit sign flag.
-This sign retrieval incurs zero additional cost: the polarity bit is obtained in hardware by a single XOR with the sign bit of the input, enabling instantaneous sign inversion via bit-flip without extra arithmetic operation.
+where the binary spike $s[i]$ is obtained from the dynamic Eq \ref{eq.membrane}-\ref{eq.spike}, then s[i] serves as a selection signal to choose the corresponding $j$-th row of the $\boldsymbol{W}_{:,j}$ to summarize together.
+Further, the $\text{sgn}(\boldsymbol{x}_t)$ is the single-bit sign flag.
+This sign retrieval incurs zero additional cost: the polarity bit is obtained in hardware by a single XOR with the sign bit of the input, enabling instantaneous sign inversion via bit-flip without additional arithmetic operation.

 Each inner summation corresponds to a row-wise addition triggered exclusively by sparsity active spikes, thereby replacing the dense MAC ($\boldsymbol{W}\boldsymbol{x}_t$) with at most $D$ times event-driven accumulations while maintaining exact equivalence.
 These spike-based computations enable fine-grained signed encoding while maintaining neuromorphic sparsity.